ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

 If you already uploaded a migration bundle and analyzed it for your project, uploading a new migration bundle overwrites the existing analysis.
 {:important: .important}

+ If you revert the changes to your code, you must click **Return to to upload / analyze** and do a full analysis if you want to modernize your application again.

 1. In your IDE, right-click in the directory that you want to modernize, click **{{site.data.keyword.wca_short}}**, then click **Modernize to Liberty**.